South Carolina Truck Accident Lawyers

 Does driver fatigue contribute to truck accidents?

-Fatigued drivers are the leading causes of truck accidents.
-Due to the nature of trucking, long hours on the highway, drivers often drive fatigued.
-While there are standards set by the government on how many hours a truck driver can drive at a time, these measures are often ignored.
+Fatigued drivers are the leading cause of truck accidents.
+Due to truck driver’s long hours on the highway, drivers often drive fatigued.
+While the government sets standards on how many hours a truck driver can drive at a time, these measures are often ignored.

 U.S. Truck Accident Statistics